Novel number two is on its way – here’s the first chapter.

 And then to cap it all, I’m taking a big risk with the busker and keeping hold of the opening sequence.
 Could I figure a way to convincingly propel him into the future?
 Maybe the explosion from his rucksack bomb could do it.
 A big, blinding flash of light and all of a sudden he’s stepping out of Whitechapel Station 10 or 15 years later.

-Hmm – I’m at the table, drumming my fingers, when the curtain is drawn back with a swish and Jen stands uncertainly, shielding her eyes from the kitchen strip light.
+Hmm – I’m in the midst of deep contemplation, drumming my fingers on the table, when the curtain is drawn back with a swish and Jen stands uncertainly, shielding her eyes from the kitchen strip light.

 “What time is it?” she asks.
 “I must have dozed off.”